spatie/laravel-glide/README.md

 Take a look at [the image API of Glide](http://glide.thephpleague.com/api/size/) to see which parameters you can pass to the ```setConversionParameters```-method.
 ###Generating an image on the server first
-There is also a method to generate the image seperatly.
+It's also possible to generate an image manipulation separately and store it wherever you want.
 ```php
 GlideImage::setImagePath('kayaks.jpg')->setConversionParameters(['w'=> 50, 'filt'=>'greyscale'])->save($pathToWhereToSaveTheImage)
 ```